lisongx/notimportant.org/index.md

 <section class="news">
   <ul>
     <li>
-    Ensemble [ _ _ _ ] presented one hour of wo of their latest projects of network music performance on Hong Kong Community Radio at 30 Nov 2021, the
+    Ensemble [ _ _ _ ] presented two of their latest projects of network music performance on Hong Kong Community Radio at 30 Nov 2021, the
     <a href="https://soundcloud.com/hkcrlive/30112021a" target="_blank">
     show
     </a> is now available to playback on soundcloud.